declarativesystems/jfrog-pipelines-extensions/README.md

 ### declarativesystems/ContainerEnv

-* Support for OCI containers (podman/buildah) and preserving state between steps
+* Support for OCI containers (podman/buildah), optionally preserving state between steps
-* At the start of each step, login to artifactory and recover any saved state
+* _inputResource_ - Login to artifactory and recover any saved state
-* At the end of each step, compress and save the state
+* _outputResource_ - Compress and save the state
-* Todo: Use artifactory as cache during build

-**Example**

-_Resource section_
+* While its possible to split builds over two or more steps to get nice icons in the console, this is not recommended at the moment due to complex setup and extremely slow build times due to the need to copy files between build steps - 15m builds for a 250MB container were typical with this approach

+**Recommended approach**

 ```yaml
 apiVersion: v1.1